How do animals know where to go?

 Transcript

+It's Unexplainable.
 I'm Noam Hasenfeld.

-Last fall, journalist Sonia Shah headed out to a forest in Illinois with a team of scientists.
+Last fall, journalist Sonia Shaw headed out to a forest in Illinois with a team of scientists.
+They were there to catch a bird.

 One specific yellow-billed cuckoo, this slim white and brown bird with a long, beautiful tail.
+And they're like, okay, it's five in the morning.

 And they just waited.

 You know, they had these little sort of radio stereo things like hung up in the trees to play recorded bird song, you know, just little calls that the yellow-billed cuckoos do.
+And then they'd listen,

 and the bird would call.

-They'd play more coups and they'd listen.
+They'd play more coups, and they'd listen.

+They were communicating with the bird, they were calling it.
 And as he got closer and closer, you know, like the excitement kind of grows, and then he suddenly was in the net.

 At this point, they move quickly.
+They glue a little device on his back.

-They glue a little device on his back, and they have a little harness that they put on him, so it looks like a little bird backpack.
+And they have a little harness that they put on him, so it looks like a little bird backpack.

-And then they set him free, and he immediately just flew off into the trees and was gone.
+And then they set him free, and and he immediately just flew off into the trees and was gone.

 That yellow-billed cuckoo is one of over a thousand species that have been tagged so far as part of a new global project.

-After years of planning, the project started scientific operations last September and it's already teaching scientists some fascinating things about animal movement.
+After years of planning, the project started scientific operations last September, and it's already teaching scientists some fascinating things about animal movement.

 It's called International Cooperation for Animal Research Using Space, or just Icarus.
+Icarus is a global animal tracking system.

 It was devised by scientists at the Max Planck Institute of Animal Behavior in Germany.

-And basically, it streams data from tiny little solar-powered tags that are attached to animals moving around the world up to a receiver on the International Space Station and then back down to Earth so that scientists and the public can see where creatures from over a thousand different species, where they're moving across the planet continuously over the course of their lifetimes and nearly anywhere they may go on Earth.
+And basically, it streams data from tiny little solar-powered tags that are attached to animals moving around the world up to a receiver on the International Space Station and then back down to Earth so that scientists and the public can see where creatures from over a thousand different species, where they're they're moving across the planet continuously over the course of their lifetimes and nearly anywhere they may go on Earth.

 Until now, scientists have only had short-range tools.